-- Join the USERACCOUNT and HELLOWORLD tables based on the Dialect column to retrieve both the user's name and the appropriate word for "hello" - Update the user's record with the latest login timestamp.
+• Join the USERACCOUNT and HELLOWORLD tables based on the Dialect column to retrieve both the user's name and the appropriate word for "hello"

+• Update the user's record with the latest login timestamp.

+Because this stored procedure uses two queries, we can write the stored procedure logic as a Java class.
+(See Using VoltDB for details on writing Java stored procedures.)
 We could write custom code to check the return values from the join of the two tables to ensure that an appropriate user record was found.
 However, VoltDB provides predefined expectations for many common query conditions.
 We can take advantage of one of these expectations, EXPECTS\ONE\ROW, to verify that we get the results we want.
 If the first query, getuser, does not return one row (for example, if no user record is found), VoltDB aborts the procedure and notifies the calling program that a rollback has occurred.